AuthorizeNet/sdk-python/README.md

 How to Use
 --------------------------------------
 You need to set your credentials.
-Refer to template given in anet_python_sdk_properties.ini Either copy it to your root directory or make a new one similar to this.
-If you create one name file anet_python_sdk_properties.ini
+Refer to template given in anet_python_sdk_properties_template.ini Either copy it to your root directory or make a new one similar to this.
+Whatever you opt, name file anet_python_sdk_properties.ini

 The following is a sample which shows how to create a transaction request and execute it using the create transaction controller.